-Council requests further detail be provided in the EA and SA to assess the realistic economic, social and environmental costs and benefits that can be expected for the Warrumbungle LGA.
-Such detail should include, but not be limited to, the following likely economic impact benefits and costs for the LGA:
+Council requests further detail be provided in the EA and SA to assess the realistic economic, social and environmental costs and benefits that can be expected for the Narromine LGA.
+Such detail should include, but not be limited to, the following likely economic impact benefits and costs for each LGA:

 - 1. Benefit of the use of a local (ie LGA based) workforce during construction (both direct and indirect benefits) - 2.
 Benefit of the use of a local (LGA based) workforce during operation - 3.
 Benefit of the procurement of local (LGA based) goods and services during construction (both direct and indirect benefits) - 4.
 Benefit of the use of local (LGA based) goods and services during operation - 5.
 Benefit of local (LGA based) produce and goods being able to access Inland Rail network and additional markets - 6.
-Benefit of the operation of the Baradine Workforce Accommodation Facility to the local (LGA based) economy - 7.
-Cost of the loss of local (LGA based) agricultural production - 8.
-Cost of the reduced efficiency of local (LGA based) agricultural production - 9.
+Benefit of the operation of the Workforce Accommodation Facilities to the local (LGA based) economy - 7.
+Cost of the loss of local (LGA based) agricultural production

+- 8. Cost of the reduced efficiency of local (LGA based) agricultural production - 9.
 Cost of social disruption during construction - 10.
-Benefit of local (LGA based) transport efficiencies during operation - 11.
-Cost of local transport disruption during construction - 12.
-Cost of local transport disruption during operation - 13.
-Cost of housing unavailability / unaffordability to the local (LGA based) community - 14.
-Benefit of increase in rental or sales earnings for local (LGA based) housing owners - 15.
-Local (LGA based) environmental costs - 16.
+Cost of the loss of tourism or hospitality due to increased long term occupancy rates of accommodation - 11.
+Benefit of local (LGA based) transport efficiencies during operation - 12.
+Cost of local and interstate transport disruption during construction - 13.
+Cost of local and interstate transport disruption during operation - 14.
+Cost of housing unavailability / unaffordability to the local (LGA based) community - 15.
+Benefit of increase in rental or sales earnings for local (LGA based) housing owners - 16.
+Local (LGA based) environmental costs - 17.
 Benefit and cost of the cumulative impacts of other concurrent infrastructure projects affecting the LGA